tizzo/probo.ci/docs/build.md

 Assets is where you indicate which assets to import into this build.
 These can be any assets that you've uploaded with the [Probo Uploader](http://probo.ci/docs/uploader/).

+Please sanitize your database.
+We store your database encrypted at rest.

 For example, if you need to use an asset you've uploaded with filename dev.sql.gz, start .probo.yaml file with:
 {% highlight yaml%}
 assets: